oVirt/ovirt-ansible-collection/roles/infra/README.md

 ### Storages
 To setup storages you can define dictionary variable called `storages`.
+This role supports only storages with one connection.
 The value of item in `storages` dictionary can contain following parameters (the key is always a name of the storage):

 | Name            | Default value  | Description                           |